 BS, Physical Education, The King’s College, New York City, NY

 “A first-class teacher is one who embraces the profession with passion, confidence and ingenuity.” — Mr. RandolphRead Bio

-This course provides the student with an understanding of the uses of sport communication at the professional, scholastic, parachurch and church levels.
-The course will cover areas including the role of communications in management, news release writing, working with and utilizing the various forms of media, use of the internet in communications and sports, crisis management, pitching stories, interviews, and ethics.
-Emphasis will be placed on development communication, telecommunication, audio-visual communication, mass communication, sports information, public relations, and community relations.
+This course provides the student with an understanding of the uses of sport communication at the professional, parachurch and church levels.
+The course covers the role of communications in management, news release writing, working with and utilizing the various forms of media, the expanding use of the internet in communications and sports, crisis management, pitching stories, interviews and ethics.
+Emphasis is placed on development communication, telecommunication, audio-visual communication, mass communication, sports information, public relations and community relations.

 This course is designed to give an overview of the administration of a physical education and school athletic program.
 Topics covered include staff recruitment and supervision, budgeting, equipment purchase, maintenance, scheduling of athletic events, officials, facilities, public relations, sport management and sport promotions.